na-na-hi/renget/archive/chrprompt2.md

 ###Jung
 Q1: How and when did you meet Sara?
 Q2: Have you met any Clover Guild individuals besides Lliam?
+Q3: I wanna know how you got that scar!

 ###Rasmus
 Q1: You joined the Guild around Halloween.
 How has your experience been since then?
 Good?
 Bad?
+Q2: You're a roof tiler, right?
+What's that job like?

 ###Nick
 Q1: Given your title as a researcher, do guild members ever ask you difficult or odd questions?
 Q2: Do you get along well with the other research-oriented guildmons?
+Q3: I think you've said before that your tails are prehensile.
+How good are you at manipulating things using your tails?
+Have you been practicing with it?

 ###Nida
 Q1: What is the best way to prepare grime for consumption?
 Do you have any favorite recipes?